adrian-cucuet/Project1-MindSoul/README.md

 ### The Footer

- - The footer section includes links to the relevant social media sites for Love Running.
+ - The footer section includes links to the relevant social media sites for Mind & Soul.
 The links will open to a new tab to allow easy navigation for the user.
- - The footer is valuable to the user as it encourages them to keep connected via social media
+ - The footer is valuable to the user as it encourages them to keep connected via social media or signing up for newsletter.

 ![Footer](https://github.com/adrian-cucuet/project1/blob/main/assets/images/footer-full.png)